litmuschaos/v1-litmus-docs/docs/chaosengine-concepts.md

 </tr>
 <tr>
   <th>Notes</th>
   <td>The <code>experiment[].spec.components.nodeSelector</code> The nodeselector contains labels of the node on which experiment pod should be scheduled.
-It can be used in case of infra/node level chaos.</td>
+Typically used in case of infra/node level chaos.</td>
 </tr>
 </table>